zuhaibnoor/Zuhaibportfolio/README.md

 # Zuhaibportfolio
-This repository contains my portfolio website built in Next js
+This repository contains my portfolio website built using ReactJs